M-amir097/ipc/English.README.md

 ### Example 1: When adding a new usage type

-Show an difference example when adding temporarily usage type NEW_SERVICE.
+The following example shows differences when adding the temporary usage type NEW_SERVICE.
-Influence area of adding new usage type within the IPC.
+(Parameters influenced when adding new usage type within the IPC)

 ```patch
 diff --git a/include/ipc_protocol.h b/include/ipc_protocol.h